We’re thrilled to announce the Release Candidate of BTG Core wallet v0.17.1

 This major update to our Full Node wallet includes substantial new features for BTG and numerous bug fixes.

-This release will likely become the final release; it has been extensively tested, but remember this is still a Release Candidate and there may still be bugs to be discovered.
+This release will likely become the final release (EDIT: the final release was made); it has been extensively tested, but remember this is still a Release Candidate and there may still be bugs to be discovered.
 Typical users can shut down their node, install the new version, and start their upgraded node without issue, but it’s always best to backup everything, especially wallet.dat files, first.

 As promised, BTG strives to stay in-sync with Bitcoin Core’s developing features.
 BTG Core v0.17.1 parallels features of Bitcoin Core v0.17.1; developers and engineers can expect to see the same changes they already experienced upgrading Bitcoin Core from version 15 to versions 16/17.